-Unrestricted Withdrawal.
-During the first four weeks of a semester or the first six days of a summer session, a student may withdraw from any course with a mark of "W." See the Schedule of Classes or the Summer Sessions Bulletin for the dates of the unrestricted withdrawal period.
+Course Withdrawal.
+During the second week through the 10th week of a semester or the third day through the third week of a summer session or at the midpoint of the term for winter and flexibly scheduled sessions, a student may withdraw from any course with a mark of "W." See the Schedule of Classes or the Summer Sessions Bulletin for dates of the withdrawal period.